Rohit2289868/Pizza-Sales-Analysis/README.md

 This pizza sales dataset make up 12 relevant features:

-pizza_id: Unique identifier for each pizza entry.
+pizza_id: Unique identifier for each pizza entry

-order_id: Unique identifier for each order.
+order_id: Unique identifier for each order

-pizza_name_id: Identifier for the name and size of the pizza.
+pizza_name_id: Identifier for the name and size of the pizza

-quantity: Number of pizzas ordered.
+quantity: Number of pizzas ordered

-order_date: Date when the order was placed.
+order_date: Date when the order was placed

-order_time: Time when the order was placed.
+order_time: Time when the order was placed

-unit_price: Price per unit of the pizza.
+unit_price: Price per unit of the pizza

-total_price: Total price for the order (unit price multiplied by quantity).
+total_price: Total price for the order (unit price multiplied by quantity)

-pizza_size: Size of the pizza (Small, Medium, Large, X Large, or XX Large).
+pizza_size: Size of the pizza (Small, Medium, Large, X Large, or XX Large)

-pizza_category: Category of the pizza (e.g., Classic, Veggie, Supreme, Chicken).
+pizza_category: Category of the pizza (e.g., Classic, Veggie, Supreme, Chicken)

-pizza_ingredients: List of ingredients used in the pizza.
+pizza_ingredients: List of ingredients used in the pizza

-pizza_name: Name of the pizza.
+pizza_name: Name of the pizza

 # Business Tasks